-Students must achieve a "Satisfactory" score in all clinical and laboratory learning experiences.
-If the student does not pass the clinical component of the class, s/he will not pass the course, and therefore cannot advance in the program.
+Students must achieve an acceptable minimal score in all clinical and laboratory learning experiences.
+If the student does not pass the clinical component of the class, s/he will not pass the course, and therefore cannot progress in the program.